humanode-network/vortex-experimental-mockups/docs/vortex-simulation-local-dev.md

   - `public/sim-config.json` → `genesisChamberMembers` can list initial eligible voters per `chamberId` (including `general`).
   - This is needed to allow the first specialization chamber votes before anyone has an accepted proposal.

+- Chambers bootstrap (recommended):
+  - `public/sim-config.json` → `genesisChambers` defines the initial chamber set (id/title/multiplier).
+  - The backend auto-seeds these into the canonical `chambers` table when the table is empty.

 - `SIM_ACTIVE_GOVERNORS` (optional): active governors baseline used for quorum math (defaults to `150`).
 - `SIM_REQUIRED_POOL_VOTES` (optional): per-era required pool actions (defaults to `1`).
 - `SIM_REQUIRED_CHAMBER_VOTES` (optional): per-era required chamber actions (defaults to `1`).